RcppCore/rcpp-gallery/_posts/2013-08-05-as-and-wrap-for-sparse-matrices.md

 case of `double` element types.
 These uses the `sp_mat` typedef which will be our basic type for sparse matrices at the C++ level.

-_Note bene: At the time of the update of the post, very similar code (by Romain) has just been added to the SVN repo for `RcppArmadillo`; it should appear in the next regular CRAN release.
+_Nota bene: At the time of the update of the post, very similar code (by Romain) has just been added to the SVN repo for `RcppArmadillo`; it should appear in the next regular CRAN release.
 Because we cannot redefine method with the same signature,